The winner of Babson Challenge 2019

 If you win the local final in Trondheim March 16th, you and your teammates get to present your business idea to the global final panel.
 The global final will take place in April.
 The presentation will be done over webcam and you will compete against other teams from all over the globe.
 The winner of the global final gets a two-week trip to Wellesley, Massachusetts (USA) to attend Babson Build, the world’s #1 recognized institution for Entrepreneurship education.

 Submit up to 10 slides in Norwegian or English that describe your business idea.
 The idea must be relevant to one or more of the UN Sustainable Development Goals.

 - The problem and its relationship to the UN sustainability goal(s) being addressed

 - Who the customer is, the target market and the market size

 - How the business can make revenue

 - The social impact

-It is enough to have an idea you want to develop further.
+It is sufficient to have an idea you want to develop further.
 We are happy to help you with the requirements and guide you.
-Contact us on email@example.com.

-Tips: Spark NTNU is a guidance service by for students with an idea.
+For NTNU students: Spark NTNU is a guidance service for students with an idea.
 The guides are students with experience from turning ideas into startups.